paulowe/gcp/gke workloads/gke-networking/services.md

 ### Service Discovery through Istio (Open source, Google, IBM, Envoy @ Lyft ) - Best Practice, Optional GKE

-A service mesh provides an infrastructure layer that is configurable for microservices applications.
-Istio is a service mesh to aid in service discovery, control, and visibility in your microservices deployments.
+A service mesh provides an infrastructure layer that is **configurable for microservices applications.**

+Istio is a service mesh to aid in
+- service discovery,
+- control, and
+- visibility in your microservices deployments.

+#### How are the Pods for which a Service provides an endpoint determined?
+Using a label selector

+#### What is the purpose of Services?
+To provide a static, load-balanced front end for transient Pods.

+#### a Pod can connect to a Service running in a different namespace in its cluster
+True.
+Kubernetes DNS allows a mechanism for cross-namespace service discovery by offering fully-qualified domain names.

+## Kubernetes Service Types and Load Balancers
+### Service Types
+There are three principal types of Services:
+1. ClusterIP,
+2. NodePort, and
+3. LoadBalancer

+These Services build conceptually on one another, adding functionality with each step.

+#### ClusterIP
+Kind (Service object)
+Type (default is ClusterIP)
+Selector for pod deployments it should monitor
+Port that target containers are using

+##### Best practice: Always create service before its corresponding workloads (Pods)

+#### NodePort

+#### LoadBalancer